Scholarships for Incoming Freshmen | First-Time College (FTC)

 Competitive scholarships

-Awards in this category: Mizzou Scholars Award, Diversity Award, George C. Brooks Award, Stamps Scholars Award
+Awards in this category: Mizzou Scholars Award, Stamps Scholars Award

 Award amount (click to expand)